 Distrust of Adults or Authority

-- Puppy-love Phenomena Adults often don’t believe that teens really experience love.
-So if something goes wrong in the relationship, your friend may feel like they have no adults to turn to or that no one will take them seriously.
+- “It’s Just Puppy Love” Adults often don’t believe that teens really experience love.
+So, if something goes wrong in the relationship, your friend may feel like they have no adults to turn to or that no one will take them seriously.

 - Distrust of Police: Many teens and young adults do not feel that the police can or will help them, so they don’t report the abuse.